 See manufacturer's warranty and maintenance procedures.

-When adding any chemicals or using a spa or hot tub "shock", the cover must be removed for 30 minutes.
+When adding any chemicals like a "hot tub shock", the cover must be removed for 30 minutes.
 Failure to remove cover may cause damage to cover.

-NOTE: Please visit www.N.P.I.hottubs.com for more information and tips regarding use and cleaning
+NOTE: Please visit www.nordichottubs.com for more information and tips regarding use and cleaning

 WARNING: The improper use of any sanitizing system including Di-Chlor Granular Chlorine could negate our warranty.
 The use of Bromine or Chlorine tablets in a floater or Biguanide Chemicals can potentially damage (fade) the shell of your hot tub and is not covered under warranty.
 Failure to maintain proper chemical balance (pH, Alkalinity, and Hardness) could also negate your warranty.
-N.P.I. does not recommend the use of any Bromine product with Ozone.
+Nordic does not recommend the use of any Bromine product with Ozone.
 The use of Salt Systems will void the warranty.